Apache Isis in Pictures

 The screenshot below is of the todoapp’s

 In addition to the domain entity, Apache Isis allows layout metadata hints to be provided, for example to specify the grouping of properties, the positioning of those groups into columns, the association of actions (the buttons) with properties or collections, the icons on the buttons, and so on.
-This metadata can be specified either as annotations or in JSON form; the benefit of the latter is that it can be updated (and the UI redrawn) without restarting the app.
+This metadata can be specified either as annotations or in XML form.
+The benefit of the latter is that it can be updated (and the UI redrawn) without restarting the app.

 Any production-ready app will require this metadata but (like the view models discussed above) this metadata can be added gradually on top of the core domain model.